ahsank/mytechprojects/pubsub/cpp/readme.md

 4. Write the same server using zeromq
 5. Perf test
 6. Write the same server im java
-7. Write the same server in Hasell
+7. Write the same server in Ocaml
 8. Write the same server in Erlang
 9. Class design for generic server and client
 10. Pub/sub feature design